emercoin/docs/en/020_Blockchain_Services/030_EmerDNS/030_EmerDNS_Introduction.md

 -   [friGate browser extension](https://fri-gate.org/) (firefox,
     chrome, opera)

-A more updated list of browser extensions that support EmcDNS may be found [here](../../Links_&_Resources#page_EmcDNS-Browser-Plugins).
+A more updated list of browser extensions that support EmerDNS may be found [here](../../Links_&_Resources#page_EmerDNS-Browser-Plugins).

 ### OpenNIC
-Emercoin maintains a peering agreement with the DNS provider [OpenNIC](http://opennicproject.org) which means domains registered with EmcDNS are accessible by default to all users of OpenNIC DNS servers.
+Emercoin maintains a peering agreement with the DNS provider [OpenNIC](http://opennicproject.org) which means domains registered with EmerDNS are accessible by default to all users of OpenNIC DNS servers.
 Emercoin domain zones are thus accessible by visiting [opennicproject.org](http://opennicproject.org) and following their [guide](http://wiki.opennicproject.org/GettingStarted) for setting your DNS resolver to OpenNIC servers.

 OpenNIC is a simple and convenient method to seamlessly access all websites registered in the Emercoin blockchain, as well as all other domain zones that OpenNIC supports.

 ### Proxy servers

-3rd-party proxy servers can provide access to EmcDNS zones:
+3rd-party proxy servers can provide access to EmerDNS zones:

 -   [OpenNIC Proxy](http://proxy.opennicproject.org)
 -   [Emerproxy.xyz](https://emerproxy.xyz)

-### EmcDNS gateways
+### EmerDNS gateways

-**Emergate.net** - The emergate.net gateway is an example of [DNS tree integration](#Integration_into_a_regular_DNS_tree) maintained by the Emercoin development team and provides a public gateway to EmcDNS zones.
-All EmcDNS domains are reachable through this gateway, provided the server hosting the domain is configured properly to receive connections from the gateway url.
+**Emergate.net** - The emergate.net gateway is an example of [DNS tree integration](#Integration_into_a_regular_DNS_tree) maintained by the Emercoin development team and provides a public gateway to EmerDNS zones.
+All EmerDNS domains are reachable through this gateway, provided the server hosting the domain is configured properly to receive connections from the gateway url.
 For example, if you have registered **emer.coin** on the Emercoin blockchain, then it can be reached by visiting: <http://emer.coin.emergate.net>

 Creating and maintaining a DNS record
 -------------------------------------